Stinson’s Venerable “Flying Jeep”

 INTRODUCTION

-The Stinson L-5 Sentinel is a two-place liaison airplane that was designed shortly before America’s sudden entry into World War II.
-It was used by the U.S. Army Ground Forces, Army Air Forces, Marine Corps and British Royal Air Force and it mainly served in the campaigns fought in Europe, the China-Burma-India theater, New Guinea, the Philippines and Pacific islands.
-In small numbers it also saw service in Alaska, South America, Central America and the Caribbean and, of course, it was used extensively in the United States.
+The Stinson L-5 Sentinel is a two-place liaison airplane that was designed in 1941 shortly before America’s entry into World War II.
+Primarily flown by the U.S. Army Air Forces, it was also operated in lesser numbers by the Army Ground Forces, Marine Corps, and British Royal Air Force.
+It mainly served in Europe, the China-Burma-India theater, New Guinea, the Philippines, and the Pacific island campaigns.
+It also saw limited service in Alaska, South America, Central America, and the Caribbean.
+The L-5 was used extensively within the continental United States too, of course.

-The unarmed L-5, or “flying-jeep” as it was informally known, was originally designed to provide short-range liaison, courier and transportation service, but it was typically also used for reconnaissance, aerial photography, artillery adjustment, medical evacuation , search & rescue, and delivering supplies – sometimes performing those missions behind enemy lines.
-On some occasions it was also utilized for monitoring and controlling troop movements, checking camouflage, dropping leaflets, laying telephone wire, and directing fighter-bombers on close air support (“horsefly”) missions.
-In a few isolated instances it made aerial attacks using rockets, bazookas and hand grenades or other small explosives.
-It’s utility on the battlefield was only limited by imagination and the willingness of pilots and their commanders to attempt new things.
+The unarmed L-5, or “Flying Jeep” as it was informally christened by Stinson, was designed to provide courier service, officer transport, and artillery adjustment.
+Once it entered service it was also used for route reconnaissance, aerial photography, medical evacuation, search & rescue, and delivering supplies.
+After air superiority was established it sometimes performed those missions behind enemy lines.
+The L-5 was also occasionally used for controlling troop movements, checking camouflage, dropping leaflets, laying telephone wire, and directing fighter bombers on “horsefly” close air support missions.
+In a few isolated cases, it made aerial attacks using rockets, bazookas, hand grenades, and other small explosives.
+Its utility on the battlefield was only limited by the willingness of using organizations to attempt new things.

 DESIGN

-Unlike the other liaison types that were civilian planes purchased more or less “off the shelf” and used for primary flight training and artillery spotting, the L-5 was purpose-built and designed to meet the stringent Army-Navy Engineering Handbook standards instead of the less rigorous Civil Aeronautics Authority (CAA) requirements.
-The only other purpose-built American liaison aircraft that also served during World War II was the O-49 / L-1 Vigilant, also manufactured by Stinson.
+Unlike most other liaison types that were civilian airplanes purchased more or less “off the shelf” and used for primary flight training and artillery spotting, the L-5 was purpose-built and designed to meet stringent Army-Navy Engineering Handbook standards instead of the less rigorous Civil Aeronautics Authority (CAA) requirements.
+The only other purpose-built American liaison plane that served during World War II was the O-49 / L-1 Vigilant, also manufactured by Stinson.
+The Sentinel was designed as a cheaper alternative to that much larger, complex and more costly plane.

-Primarily designed by Athanas P. Fontaine, chief engineer of the Stinson Aircraft Division of the Vultee Aircraft Corporation, with substantial help from aerodynamics expert Professor Peter Altman, Dean of the Aeronautics Department at the University of Detroit, the prototype version of the L-5 was called the Model 76.
-It was first flown on June 28, 1941 and underwent accelerated service tests with the Army Air Forces in August and September.
-Garnering a tentative manufacturing contract just days before the Japanese surprise attack on Pearl Harbor, the first production L-5’s did not begin rolling off the assembly line in Wayne, Michigan until November 1942.
-The long delay was due to an aluminum shortage that necessitated a complete redesign of the wings and tail using plywood and spruce as a substitute and then training workers and re-tooling the assembly line to accommodate the changes.
+Designed by Athanas P. Fontaine, Chief Engineer, with substantial help from aerodynamics expert Peter Altman, Dean of the Aeronautics Department at the University of Detroit, the Model 76 was test flown on June 28, 1941.
+After minor changes, it underwent accelerated service testing with the Army Air Forces in August and September.
+Garnering a tentative manufacturing contract under the designation O-62 just days before the Japanese surprise attack on Pearl Harbor, the first production models did not begin rolling off the assembly line in Wayne, Michigan until a year later.
+The long delay was due to an aluminum shortage that necessitated a redesign of the wings and empennage using plywood and spruce as a substitute.
+The change also required re-training workers and re-tooling the assembly line to accommodate the changes.
+By the time the first production examples rolled off the assembly line in November 1942, they had been re-designated as L-5’s.

-All L-5 production models had wooden wings, empennage and doors covered in cotton fabric finished with butyrate dope.
-The flying surfaces were painted two-tone green.
-The fuselage was constructed using heavy-wall chrome-moly steel tubing also covered in cotton fabric.
+All L-5 production models had wooden wings, empennage, and doors, and the airframe was covered in linen finished with butyrate dope.
+The fuselage was constructed using heavy-wall chrome-moly steel tubing also covered in linen.
 Early wing struts were steel but later ones, beginning in 1944, were made from aluminum.
-Up until that time the factory was forced to minimize the use of aluminum which was in short supply, so it was only used for the rudder, elevator and aileron frames, the “boot cowl”, engine cowling, tail cone and wing slats, plus the window frames, fuselage fairings and gap seals.
-Light weight phenolic material was employed for non-structural items such as the instrument panel.
+Up until that time the factory was forced to minimize the use of that material which was in short supply.
+It was used in the rudder, elevator, ailerons, “boot cowl”, engine cowl, tail cone, wing slats, window frames, fuselage fairings, and gap seals.
+Lightweight phenolic material was employed for non-structural items such as the instrument panel.
+The upper surfaces of the finished planes were painted two-tone non-specular green camouflage and all lower surfaces were finished in medium gray.

-The 1942 redesign of the wings and tail that delayed production for almost eleven months not only released strategic materials for use on other aircraft being manufactured by Vultee, clever engineeering also strengthened those components.
-Originally engineered to meet a military requirement for the airframe to withstand the strain of repeated 6g pullouts from steep dives — far more than any of the civilian planes adapted for liaison work could handle — the wooden wings were shown capable of sustaining more than +10g’s without failure during static testing at Wright Field.
+The 1942 redesign of the wings and tail delayed production for almost eleven months but it released strategic materials for use on other aircraft being manufactured by Vultee.
+Clever engineering also strengthened those components to surpass a military requirement for the airframe to withstand repeated 6g pullouts from steep dives — far more than any of the civilian planes adapted for liaison work could sustain.
+The wooden wings withstood more than +12g without failure during static testing at Wright Field.
 That topped the design strength of the Douglas SBD dive bomber wings and is comparable to the stress limits of modern aerobatic airplanes such as the Pitts S-2 biplane.

-The Sentinel was a stout little bird in every aspect but the penalty, of course, was increased weight and that led to somewhat greater takeoff and landing distances and a lower climb rate compared to the Model 76 prototype that had so impressed the military in 1941.
-However, the trade in performance for strength gave the L-5 unrivaled maneuverability.
-Liaison pilots loved its ability to perform evasive maneuvers that the comparatively frail L-4 Cub and other liaison aircraft couldn’t manage without risking structural failure.
-It was also more survivable in a crash due to the heavy construction, particularly so once 4-point restraint harnesses were adopted.
+The Sentinel was stout in every aspect but the penalty was increased weight that led to somewhat greater takeoff and landing distances and a lower climb rate compared to the Model 76 prototype that had impressed the military evaluation boards in 1941.
+However, the trade-off in performance for greater strength gave the L-5 remarkable agility.
+Pilots loved its ability to perform evasive maneuvers that the comparatively frail L-4 Cub and other liaison aircraft couldn’t manage without risking structural failure.
+It was also more survivable in a crash due to the heavy construction, particularly after 4-point restraint harnesses were introduced.

-The landing gear of the L-5 was also quite robust, being designed to withstand a 6g vertical drop.
+The landing gear of the L-5 was quite robust, being designed to withstand a 10g vertical drop.
 The tapered tubular main landing gear legs were damped with long-stroke oleo shock absorbers and the steerable tailwheel assembly was supported on a trailing arm damped with an oleo strut incorporating a coil-over spring.
-This gave the Sentinel an ability to absorb bone-jarring rough-field landings without back-breaking results.
-Unfortunately, its Achilles Heel was that the main gear legs were not as resistant to sheering forces as they were to compression, so many a gear leg collapsed after tangling with an unseen gully, drainage ditch, shell hole, or berm.
-Once damaged in this way, field repairs were difficult to make so many L-5’s were written off after such mishaps.
+This gave the Sentinel the ability to absorb bone-jarring rough-field landings without back-breaking results.
+Unfortunately, its Achilles Heel was that the main gear legs were not as resistant to sheering forces and gear legs sometimes collapsed after tangling with an unseen gully, drainage ditch, shell hole, or berm.
+Once damaged in this way, field repairs were difficult so many L-5s were written off after such mishaps.

-The six cylinder Lycoming O-435 engine that powered the L-5 had no such frailties.
+The six-cylinder Lycoming O-435 engine that powered the L-5 had no such frailties.
 Producing 185 horsepower (190 in the L-5G), it was designed in 1941 specifically for Stinson’s prototype Model 76.
-This powerplant became renown among mechanics for longevity under combat conditions, and with minimal care it routinely flew more than twice as many hours between overhauls as the 65 horsepower four-cylinder Continental engines used on the Piper L-4 Cub, giving the L-5 a substantially higher in-service ratio.
-The power of the O-435 gave the Sentinel other advantages over the Cub such as the ability to operate from high elevation mountain airstrips while still carrying an observer and full complement of radio equipment.
+This powerplant became renowned among mechanics for longevity under combat conditions, and with minimal care it routinely flew more than twice as many hours between overhauls as the 65 horsepower four-cylinder Continental engines used on the Piper L-4 Cub, giving the L-5 a substantially higher in-service ratio.
+The power of the O-435 gave the Sentinel other advantages over the Cub such as the ability to operate from high-elevation mountain airstrips while still carrying an observer and radio equipment.

-Reliability was also a key factor, and pilots implicitly trusted the O-435 to carry them over long stretches of water, jungle and mountainous terrain.
-As long as an adequate supply of fuel was assured, the O-435 rarely missed a beat.
-In one instance, using auxiliary fuel tanks placed in their ambulance compartments, a squadron of L-5B’s flew from northern Luzon to Okinawa, a distance of 750 miles over water – an amazing feat for a group of so-called “puddle-jumpers”.
-That speaks volumes of the confidence placed in the big, low-compression O-435.
+Reliability was also a key attribute, and pilots implicitly trusted the O-435 to carry them over long stretches of water, jungle, and mountainous terrain.
+If an adequate supply of fuel was carried, the O-435 rarely missed a beat.
+In one instance, using auxiliary fuel tanks allowed a squadron of L-5B’s to fly 750 miles over water from the Philippines to Okinawa, an amazing feat for a group of so-called “puddle-jumpers”.
+That speaks volumes about the confidence placed in the “flat six” Lycoming engine.
 Its biggest enemy was carburetor ice which is something all normally aspirated aircraft piston engines are susceptible to under the right atmospheric conditions.
-Enough L-5’s suffered forced landings due to carburetor icing that the use of carburetor heat was eventually mandated for all operations except takeoff when the temperature was below 60 degrees Fahrenheit.
-A bigger complaint from pilots, however, was the lack of cockpit heat which wasn’t one of the original military design requirements.
+Enough L-5’s suffered forced landings due to carburetor icing that carburetor heat was required for all operations except takeoff when the temperature was below 60 degrees Fahrenheit.
+A bigger complaint from pilots, however, was the lack of cockpit heat which wasn’t one of the military design requirements.

 PRODUCTION and VARIANTS